EmiMolina/EmiMolina/README.md

 - 👋 Hi, I’m @EmiMolina
-- 👀 I’m interested in Web development
+- 👀 I’m interested in cibsecurity
-- 🌱 I’m currently learning Frontend development
+- 🌱 I’m currently learning Cloud computing and cibsecurity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking tfor a new job
 - 📫 How to reach me emiliano.molina1999@gmail.com

 <!---